Integrability of close encounters in the spatial restricted three-body problem: Introduction

 where $(q_1,q_2,q_3,0)=A(u)u$, and:

 is a matrix which plays a central role in the KS regularization, it is a linear homogeneous function of $u_1,\ldots, u_4$ and satisfies $A(u)A^T(u)=\norm{u}^2 {\cal I}$.
-Matrices with such properties exist only for $n=1,2,4,8$ (see \cite{hurwitz}).
+Matrices with such properties exist only for $n=1,2,4,8$ (see \cite{hurwitz}; the relation to quaternions is well exploited in \cite{KS64,KS65,cell00,waldvogel,elbialy}).
 For example, for $n=2$ the matrix:

 defines the transformation (\ref{regcla}),(\ref{regclbb}) through $(x-x_j,y)=A_2(u)u$, and the lack of such a matrix for $n=3$ is the reason for the definition of the KS regularization in a 4-dimensional space.
 Then, for any motion in the KS variables we introduce the parametrization of time (\ref{dt}); notice that, again, we have $r_j=\norm{u}^2$.
 The space and time transformations (\ref{dt}), (\ref{reg1map}) have been used to represent the regularized equations of motions of the spatial circular restricted three-body problem in various forms (see \cite{cell00} for a review of the subject, and Section 2 for a revisitation).